 If you’re upset about it, then most likely it’s serious.

 In modern, technologically advanced nations, we now have such widespread and sophisticated media that it is impossible to avoid exposure.
-Radio, television, books, magazines, fliers, posters, motion pictures, and now the Internet inundate us daily with images and criteria of beauty.
+Radio, television, books, magazines, fliers, posters, motion pictures, and now the internet inundate us daily with images and criteria of beauty.
 By way of these same avenues, people, but women in particular, are taught that physical attractiveness, as defined by the powers that be, is our most important asset.
 A fear is hammered into us day after day, year after year, from the day we are born, that if we are not pretty or handsome or thin, we will not be loved and that we do not even deserve to be loved.
-What is worse, the mindset created by this propaganda has led to a society of people who behave in such a way that many do experience rejection based upon their physical appearance alone.The body has become an idol for many, many people, and the pursuit of thinness or physical excellence a driving obsession.
+What is worse, the inset created by this propaganda has led to a society of people who behave in such a way that many do experience rejection based upon their physical appearance alone.The body has become an idol for many, many people, and the pursuit of thinness or physical excellence a driving obsession.

 At some point you have to realize that trying to meet the media's idea of what constitutes beauty is really a "lie".
 True beauty begins "within you" not "outside of you."
 And the reality is, when you feel good about yourself on the "inside" you will also feel good about yourself on the "outside" and food will loose it's control over you to make yourself feel complete.

-Most people overeat because they are upset about something, which is called "emotional eating" meaning we are not eating because we are hungry but because we are upset and feel empty, not loved, neglected, or alone.
+Most people overeat because they are upset about something, which is called "emotional eating" meaning we are not eating because we are hungry, but because we are upset and feel empty, not loved, neglected, or alone.
 Food is a "pacifier" that gives us temporary comfort from the pain of facing something that is or was painful for us.

 The best way to help you overcome your eating disorder is to seek out a personal relationship with God, who will actually show you how to feel better without the crutch of food.
 While we need food to stay alive, we do not need it to become our "GOD."
 If we allow food to become our "GOD" and the object of our worship and desire, then we have replaced our love for God with our love for food.
 Food has now become our "Idol."